atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 -
 there are very many good reasons to not kill yourself. for example:

-- to kill yourself is the biggest p
+- to kill yourself is the biggest pain and destruction you can possibly cause for those around you.
 - to kill yourself
+-

-yet to repeat these vacuously true statements is worthless for a suicidal person, because if you want to kill yourself (as i once did)
+yet to repeat these vacuously true statements is worthless for a suicidal person, because if you want to kill yourself (as i once did), you are already acutely, painstakingly aware of them (as i once was).

 that you have already probably considered if you want to kill yourself (indeed, i was quite cognizant of these back in the day).